 What are the benefits of being a caucus member?

-Caucus members will have access to an organization that is actively engaged in social justice issues that directly impact the Black LGBTQ+ community, which creates space to address issues and challenge through action.
-Members will also have the opportunity to meet new people and network with other Black LGBTQ+ folks across the spectrum.
-Ultimately, as a caucus member, you will be the catalyst for change for the next generation of Black LGBTQ+ folks!
+Caucus members will get training, political education, fellowship, and empowerment as part of a social justice organization dedicated to taking action.
+Members will also have the opportunity to build community with and network with a range of other Black LGBTQ+ folks.
+Together, we will be the catalyst for change for the next generation of Black LGBTQ+ folks!

 How do I join?

-JOIN THE COALITION OF ALLIES FOR RACIAL EQUITY (CARE)
+JOIN THE COALITION OF ACCOMPLICES FOR RACIAL EQUITY (CARE)

 Who can join CARE?